Dick Oliver: Career

 Oliver was a radio host, as presenter of a program called The Daily News Bulldog Edition in 1978, and becoming assistant managing editor in 1980, he remained with the program that was broadcast on several New York station's until 1995.

 In 1988 he became a reporter on the television breakfast show Good Day New York until 2001.
 On July 19, 2001, while field reporting on a landlord–tenant dispute, he was involved in a heated exchange live on air with Good Day New York anchor Jim Ryan.

-On the morning of September 11, Oliver had been on assignment in Lower Manhattan when the attack on the World Trade Center occurred.
+On the morning of September 11, 2001, Oliver was on assignment in Lower Manhattan when the attack on the World Trade Center began.
+From street level near New York City Hall, Oliver's camera crew captured the audio of American Airlines Flight 11 impacting the North Tower.
 With the production truck still running, the station quickly interrupted a commercial break to switch to Oliver.
 After 8 minutes, the uplink signal from the van was interrupted due to a failure at the receiver on the roof of one of the two towers.
 Reporting from Oliver continued over a phone line.

 His live report was among the earliest news coverage of the event.
 Oliver would retire from Fox the following year and afterward taught journalism at Columbia University, Hunter College and New York University.

 He died in a hospice care facility on November 11, 2016, aged 77, from complications of a stroke.